otnt/otnt.github.io/_posts/2016-02-11-poison-pill-pattern.markdown

     - Producer Consumer
 ---

-> TL;DR
+- How do producer(s) notify consumer(s) to stop?
->
+- The producer can not simple kill the consumer, since there may be some jobs still in the queue.
-> How do producer(s) notify consumer(s) to stop?
-The producer can not simple kill the consumer, since there may be some jobs still in the queue.
-One solution is use poison pill -- a special value to notify consumer(s) the end of service.
+- One solution is use poison pill -- a special value to notify consumer(s) the end of service.

 ### How it works?
 The idea is extremely simple.
 When producer wants to stop the service, it sends a special message (poison pill) into the queue and stops it self, when consumer gets this message, it closes it self as well.